avle/avle.github.io/README.md

 # avle.github.io
 ###My github page.

-To be refined for display and CSS and JavaScript testing.
+To be refined for display nd CSS and JavaScript testing.